johnridesabike/bikewalklife/posts/2021/09/technological-utopias-and-mobility.md

   alt: ''
   caption: ''
 external_link: https://www.notechmagazine.com/2021/07/technologically-utopian-solutions-rest-on-narrowly-defined-system-boundaries.html
+excerpt: >
+  I recently found a research paper signal-boosted by No Tech Magazine.
+One of its messages is that technology-based utopias can only succeed within narrowly defined systems.

 ---
 I recently found a research paper signal-boosted by [No Tech Magazine](https://www.notechmagazine.com/2021/07/technologically-utopian-solutions-rest-on-narrowly-defined-system-boundaries.html).
 One of its messages is that technology-based utopias can only succeed within narrowly defined systems.
 This quote struck me: